defeo/aws/_tutorials/websockets.md

    - If there has been an error:
      - it sends a WebSocket message to `this`, explaining the error.

-   Modify the WebSocket `message` handler to handle *challenge* message types.
-When a new challenge request is received, it calls the `.invite()` method on the challenger user.

 5. Modify the client code to replace the user list with a message *"You are playing with..."* whenever a user is in `PLAYING` state.

-Test your code using private navigation and several browsers.
+Test your code using several browsers tabs.

 ## Quitting the game